-If the certificate course we offer through the school does not fit with your future plans, you can also undertake a certificate qualification through a TAFE course or other provider (RTO).
+Enrolment in the vocational qualifications and accredited courses listed at school will be subject to the DTET final publication of the 2026 Career Ready VETiS funded qualifications.
+The Gap State High School will finalise its delivery arrangements with SAS before confirming Career Ready VET enrolments for 2026.
 Vocational Education offers students the opportunity to complete full qualifications alongside their secondary schooling and is a great study option for students seeking work, TAFE or university entrance beyond Year 12.
-Benefits of undertaking a certificate or diploma level course through TAFE include those listed above, and in addition:
+Benefits of undertaking a Certificate or Diploma level course through TAFE or other RTO include those listed above, and in addition: